ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     >
     > This means that the "Sign in" and "Sign up" links offered in the site's homepage are meant only for members, while staff users must sign in through the `/ghost` subpath.

+To learn more about what you can do with a Ghost site, [take a look to the official Ghost manual](https://ghost.org/help/site-setup/).

 ## Security considerations in Ghost

 Once you have your Ghost platform running, consider the following security concerns:

 1. Enable the two-factor authentication of your owner staff user:

-    - Avoid using it as a regular staff user for creating content in the site.
+    - Avoid using it as a regular staff user for publishing content in the site.

-2. Create staff users with more limited roles to cover specific concerns:
+2. Create staff users with the appropiate privilege level:

-    - Content creators should worry only with producing contents for the site and their corresponding analytics, nothing more.
-    - Consider creating a moderator staff user to handle members subscribed to the site.
+    - Ghost offers four roles with different privilege levels.
+From lowest to highest privilege level, these roles are: contributor, author, editor and administrator.
+Always try to assign the lowest possible privilege level to each staff user.

     - Do not forget to enable the two-factor authentication to all staff users registered in your site.

 ## Ghost platform's Kustomize project attached to this guide series